-4. Existing Resources and Site Analysis
+Existing Resources and Site Analysis

 The application shall include an analysis and maps of existing environmental, geological, and historic conditions on the proposed site.
-At a minimum, the analysis shall contain the following information and be subject to review and approval by the DRO prior to certification of the project.
+At a minimum, the analysis shall contain the following information and be subject to review and approval by the DRO prior to certification b.
+Historic Resources

-a.
 Natural Resources and Environmentally Sensitive Areas